|Sausages and Mash with peas and mushroom gravy|

 Photo by Adrian McGrath

 Basically, you will need the sausage of your choice.
 This could be beef, pork, or your choice of meat.
-I used beef sausage, but next time I might try Cajun sausage.
 Then you need mashed potatoes.
+Mushroom gravy is good too.

 You can make your own from fresh potatoes by simply cutting the potatoes in cubes, boiling with water, draining, adding milk, butter, and spices, and heating up.
 Or you can use instant mashed potatoes.